Noah-Huppert/k8s-bot/README.md

 message must be a valid command.
 These commands can have sub commands and arguments.

+There is one exception to this, augmentations.
+Augmentations are arguments you can pass Kube, before the command.
+To change the behavior of Kube in a way that is independent of any command.

+Avaliable augmentations are:

+- ⭕ `thread`
+    - Forces Kube to reply in a thread
+- ⭕ `channel`
+    - Forces Kube to reply in the channel
+- ⭕ `pm`
+    - Forces Kube to reply in a private message

+Example: Making Kube describe a resource in the channel: `@kube channel describe ingress/application-name`.

 Most commands have a `<query>` argument.
 Which specifies which Kubernetes resource you are trying to perform an action on.
 This query format follows the exact same syntax as the kubectl tool: `<type>/<name>[/<revision>]`.